rust-lang/book/second-edition/src/ch19-00-advanced-features.md

   tell the compiler that you will be responsible for upholding the guarantees instead
 * Advanced Lifetimes: Additional lifetime syntax for complex situations
-* Advanced Traits: Associated Types, coherence, and disambiguation
+* Advanced Traits: Associated Types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
+* Advanced Types: some more about the newtype pattern, type aliases, the "never" type, and dynamically sized types
+* Advanced Functions and Closures: function pointers and returning closures

+It's a panoply of Rust features with something for everyone!
+Let's dive in!